andrewtarry/vagrant-ubuntu-php/README.md

 Ubuntu with PHP 5.5
 ===================

-This Vagrant VM uses Ubuntu 13.10 Server with PHP 5.5 installed.
-All of the options are managed via the `puppet/hieradata/common.yaml`.
+This Vagrant VM uses Ubuntu 14.04 Server with PHP 5.5 installed.
+All of the options are managed via hiera the `puppet/hieradata` directory.

 By default a site will be listening on `10.0.0.10:8000`.
 The document root by default is in `app/web` so the site will work straight away.